starbeamjs/starbeam/packages/vue/vue/README.md

 ## Public APIs

+- `useReactive()`: make direct Starbeam reads visible to the current Vue component.
+Use this when a template reads Starbeam-backed JavaScript directly.
-- `setupReactive(blueprint)`: expose a Starbeam reactive value as a Vue ref.
+- `setupReactive(blueprint)`: expose one specific Starbeam read as a Vue ref.
 - `setupResource(blueprint)`: create a Starbeam resource in component setup.
 - `setupService(blueprint)`: access an app-scoped Starbeam service.
-- `elementResource(blueprint)`: create an experimental handle with both a directive and a Vue ref for an element-backed resource.
 - `elementResourceDirective(blueprint, options?)`: attach an element-backed
   resource to a Vue custom directive.
+- `elementResource(blueprint)`: create an experimental lower-level handle with both a directive and a Vue ref for an element-backed resource.
 - `Starbeam`: Vue plugin that owns app-scoped Starbeam services.

+## Reactive reads

+Use `useReactive()` in setup or `<script setup>` when the template reads Starbeam-backed JavaScript directly.
+It makes the current Vue component aware of Starbeam reads, but it does not create a Vue ref by itself.

+Use `setupReactive()` when you want a specific Starbeam read as a Vue ref.

 ## Element resources